josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 ## 648 Iowa St (the house across the street)

 My god.
-Lets talk about this.
-I ended up "buying" a family out of getting evicted, because they didn't have any options for where to go.
-I committed to making the rent gap that was filled by some departing tenants (as the tenants left, the problems leading to the landlord wanting to get rid of the property were going away).
+Lets talk about _this_.

+I ended up "buying" a family out of getting evicted, and purchased an option (literally, in the financial sense) on the property, hoping to do "something interesting", because they didn't have any options for where to go.
+I committed to making the rent gap that was filled by some departing tenants (as the tenants left, the legal/municipal problems leading to the landlord wanting to get rid of the property were going away).

+My LinkedIn bio says "software developer", which is politely synonymous for "rich".
+I have been, emphatically, _not rich_ before in my life, and even earning "only" the $132k/yr that I do now feels like a crazy amount of money in many ways, though the current global trends in housing and inflation temper the fun a bit.
+And yes, I know it's possible to earn _dramatically more_.
+More on that below.

-My LinkedIn bio says "software developer".
-I was unemployed at the time, when I started this project, but had just received two job offers (that, in hind sight, I should have taken the other one) that came in at $120k.
+Unfortunatly, I was not a W-2 earner at the time, when I started this project, but had just received two job offers that came in at $120k and _much_ more.
+I was on the cusp of landing very interesting and lucrative consulting work, so I felt OK committing to the opportunity, but because of Kristi's stonewalling was never able to help her feel peace.
+This issue, in particular, festered, and I think led to substantial resentment on her behalf towards me.

+The dual tracks of resentment about this commitment I wanted to make, and emotional abandonment of the work I was trying to do, led to more problems than I could endure, overcome, or survive.

-I felt like I'd be able to float $1600/mo for a while.
+Anyway, I felt like I'd be able to float $1600/mo for a while.
 My last job was making $5800/mo (post tax) and Kristi was working too, of course.

 We'd just purchased an _expensive_ house, the mortgage was not cheap, but we wanted to be invested in the neighborhood, I didn't want the properties across the street to be torn down (the tenants evicted), etc. I know a lot about housing, ethics, and the deeply American trait of ruining the lives of poor renters, and wanted to mix my life with theirs in an effort of preventing these bad outcomes.